lilypond/lilypond/release/binaries/README.md

 LilyPond Binaries
 =================

-This directory contains scripts to build and package binaries of LilyPond.
+This directory contains scripts to build and package binaries of LilyPond;
+they are intended to be run within an Ansible playbook, see `ansible/README.md` for more information.
+Linux binaries are created with AlmaLinux 8,
+Windows binaries are created with the MinGW-w64 cross-compiler running on Ubuntu 22.04, and macOS binaries under macOS.

+There are intentionally no efforts to make the scripts more generic, mainly to keep them simple.

 Usage
 -----